Apexal/regit/README.md

 ### GROUPS
 Groups are per-school server and allow for private text-channel and voice-channel chat for students with similar interests.
-Students decided what groups to join (there is no limit) and can even create their own (1 per user) and manage it themselves.
+Students decided what groups to join (there is no limit) and can even create their own (limit in config file) and manage it themselves.

 ## Development